b-m-f/WirtBot/Website/content/docs/join-a-network.md

 # Joining a network

-You have received a configuration file for a Wirt network?
+You have received a configuration file for a WirtBot network?

 Follow the guide for your the operating system you use to join it.